Custom Die Cutting: Stand Out From the Crowd

 The Die Cut - Your Cookie Cutter to Creativity

-A die cut is created by using a sharp steel blade formed into a specific shape, then cut through the paper.
+A die cut is created by using a sharp steel blade formed into a specific shape, then used to cut through the paper.
 Think about how a steel cookie cutter would work; just substitute the dough with paper.
 The shapes for die cutting are nearly limitless—circles, squares, holes, curves, stair-stepped, rounded corners, sharp points, just to name a few.
-The die cut form, or "die", is usually customized to the piece it is creating, and it creates a very crisp, smooth edge that can include fine detail and a very distinctive look, which cannot be achieved with a standard cut.
-Take a look at the video to see die cutting in action, and the finished piece.
+The die cut form, or "die", is customized to your artwork, and it creates a very crisp, smooth edge that can include fine detail and a very distinctive look.
+Standard blades can only cut straight lines.
+Hear one of our print consultants explain the process.

 The products you can use die cuts on are wide ranging.
 Many people add eye-catching details to their business cards with die cutting, but you can also use the process on door hangers, brochures, postcards and presentation folders, to name a few.